UBC-MDS/introduction-machine-learning/chapters/en/slides/module1/module1_13.md

 ### Building a simplest machine learning model using sklearn

-<br> <br> <br> Baseline models:
+<br> <br> <br> Baseline model: **most frequent baseline**: always

-  - **uniform baseline**: generate predictions uniformly at random.
-  - **most frequent baseline**: always predicts the most frequent label in the training set.
+predicts the most frequent label in the training set.

 Notes:

 Let’s build a ***baseline*** simple machine learning algorithm based on simple rules of thumb.

-For example we can build the following:

-  - A uniform baseline model: This generate predictions uniformly at random.
-  - A most frequent baseline model: This always predicts the most frequent label in the training set.
+We are going to build a most frequent baseline model which always predicts the most frequent label in the training set.

 Baselines provide a way to sanity check your machine learning model.